Abdurrahman Ali Al-Jifri: Civil War

 Southern leaders, supported by the Saudis, declared secession and the establishment of the Democratic Republic of Yemen (DRY) on May 21, 1994, but the Democratic Republic of Yemen was not recognized by the international community.
 Although the southerners had their own motives for fighting, northern leaders have long maintained that the Saudis supported the southern cause as a way of furthering their own border dispute with the Republic of Yemen.
-Ali Nasir Muhammad’s supporters greatly assisted military operations against the secessionists and Aden was captured on July 7, 1994.
+Ali Nasir Muhammad's supporters greatly assisted military operations against the secessionists and Aden was captured on July 7, 1994.
 Other resistance quickly collapsed and thousands of southern leaders and military went into exile.

-When the war broke out, Abd Al-Rahman was in Aden, together with his friend, the late Omer Al-Gawy.
+When the war broke out, Abdurrahman was in Aden, together with his friend, the late Omer Al-Gawy.
 He quickly drafted the initiative of the National Opposition Front on May 9, 1994, to stop the war.
 He participated in the Government of the Democratic Republic of Yemen as a Vice-President of the Presidency Council whence he declared that the objective was to put an end to the war and to restore the Yemeni unification on valid foundation that will help achieve stability and security in accordance with the document which enjoyed the consensus of the Yemeni populace and all its political and social forces.
 Among the principal leaders, he was the last to leave Aden, staying behind until July 7, 1994, to prevent bloodshed and to save it from being demolished.

 After losing the war, leaders of the opposition front fled to several Arab countries and lived in exile.
-MOWJ set up its headquarters in London, where — despite retreating from its separatist line — it waged a propaganda campaign against the Sana’a government.
-In January 1995, Abd Al-Rahman was elected as President of MOWJ.
+MOWJ set up its headquarters in London, where — despite retreating from its separatist line — it waged a propaganda campaign against the Sanaa government.
+In January 1995, Abdurrahman was elected as President of MOWJ.

 Life after the Civil War

-In 1997, Abd Al-Rahman participated in the "Human Rights Conference" held at Chatham House in London and in October, he delivered a speech on the Yemeni issue at Exeter University, which printed his speech.
+In 1997, Abdurrahman participated in the "Human Rights Conference" held at Chatham House in London and in October, he delivered a speech on the Yemeni issue at Exeter University, which printed his speech.

-Studies were published about him, the first of which was by Mr. Awad AlArashani of the "Al-Ahram Printing Press", entitled, Abdurrahman Aljifri: Confrontation and Challenge and another by "ALQUDS for Studies and Research", entitled, A Reading in the Thinking of Abdurrahman Aljifri, the President of Mowj.
+Studies were published about him, the first of which was by Mr. Awad AlArashani of the "Al-Ahram Printing Press", entitled, Abdurrahman al-Jifri: Confrontation and Challenge and another by "ALQUDS for Studies and Research", entitled, A Reading in the Thinking of Abdurrahman al-Jifri, the President of Mowj.

 Political writings

-Abd Al-Rahman Ali wrote and contributed in compiling several of the League's literature, some of which were as follows:
+Abdurrahman Ali wrote and contributed in compiling several of the League's literature, some of which were as follows: